Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_Horizon_for_Data_Governance/getting_started_with_horizon_for_data_governance_in_snowflake.md

 ````
 #### Sensitive Data Classification

  In some cases, you may not know if there is sensitive data in a table.
-Snowflake Horizon provides the capability to attempt to automatically detect
+Snowflake Horizon provides the capability to automatically detect
  sensitive information and apply relevant Snowflake system defined privacy tags.

  Classification is a multi-step process that associates Snowflake-defined system